The 2018 Freelance Writers’ Survey includes information about nearly every aspect of a freelance writer’s business:

 - How they manage their businesses

 During the summer of 2017, 1,308 freelance writers completed a 35-question survey to generate the findings for this report.

-The primary goal of the survey was to answer this question: What’s the difference between the freelance writers who are making a living, and the freelance writers who aren’t?
+The primary goal of the freelance writers’ survey was to answer this question: What’s the difference between the freelance writers who are making a living, and the freelance writers who aren’t?

-To answer that, we had to define what “successful” means.
-We went with income.
+To answer that, I had to define what “successful” means.
+I went with income.
 Specifically, how much the writers earn per hour.

 This broke the respondents into three groups: